A

 On average, an arctic char weighs 9 pounds.

 They are also found at higher elevations than many other kinds of fish.
-In Norway, arctic char have been found as high up as about 1500 feet.
+In Norway, arctic char have been found as high as about 1500 feet.
 They can also live in water that is deeper than many types of fish.
-Their habitats are wide and broad, and they are found in many countries, perhaps most notably Sweden, Finland, Iceland, the United States, and Canada.
+Their habitats are wide-ranging, and they are found in many countries, perhaps most notably Sweden, Finland, Iceland, the United States, and Canada.

 Arctic char are often eaten by sea otters, polar bears, ferox trout, humans, and other fish, including other arctic char.